Lemonstars/SICP/chapter1/exercise1.1-1.5.md

 - a + |b|

 ## Exercise 1.5
-- Application-order  evaluation: The promgram will never stop.
+- Applicative-order  evaluation: The promgram will never stop.
 - Normal-order evaluation: The result is 0.